permguard/permguard/site/content/docs/0.1/getting-started/introduction-to-permguard.md

 </div>
 </br>

-Designed for `cloud-native`, `edge`, and multi-tenant environments, PermGuard allows you to update your authorization policies without changing your application code, saving time and effort.
+Designed for `cloud-native`, `edge`, and multi-tenant environments, Permguard allows you to update your authorization policies without changing your application code, saving time and effort.

 These policies are centrally managed, ensuring compliance with corporate governance.